foliojs/pdfkit/docs/text.md

 ## Fonts

 The PDF format defines 14 standard fonts that can be used in PDF documents.
-PDFKit supports each of them out of the box.
+PDFKit supports each of them out of the box in Node.
 Besides Symbol and Zapf Dingbats this includes 4 styles (regular, bold, italic/oblique, bold+italic) of Helvetica, Courier, and Times.
 To switch between standard fonts, call the `font` method with the corresponding Label: